IhorKalaur/BookStore/README_en.md

 ## Contact

-If you have questions, suggestions, or need assistance, please feel free to reach out to us via email at `ihorkalaur@gmail.com`.
+If you have questions, suggestions, or need assistance, please feel free to reach out to us via email at: `ihorkalaur@gmail.com`.